lappsgrid-incubator/galaxy-ansible/README.md

 $ ansible-playbook jetstream.yml
 ```

+After this, there will be two newly provisioned Jetstream instances: `{{ instance_name }}` and `{{ instance_name }}-services`,

+### The first one
-A newly provisioned  Jetstream instance will spend some time updating packages.
+will spend some time updating packages.
 Unless you used a fully specified base image (the `Featured-Ubuntu20` used in the example `vars/jetstream.yml` is a UNDERSPECIFIED image and [is kept up to date by the JS2 team](https://docs.jetstream-cloud.org/general/featured/)), it shouldn't take long to update, and a reboot won't be necessary after the update.

 But if you're using a fully versioned image, the older the image the longer this update will take.
 After the updates the system might need to be rebooted.
 Unfortunately it is not easy (or even possible?) to have Ansible perform this step so you must log in to the instance to check if the update is complete.

 ```bash
 $ ssh -i <YOUR_PEM_FILEPATH> <USERNAME>@<IP_OF_NEW_INSTANCE>